eakischuk/git_homework/thoughts.md

 together.
 I am committed to taking more pom breaks to help my productivity.
 I will spend no more than 30 minutes Googling a problem before asking for help.
+Shoutout to Chloe and Kevin for being super friendly during the first breakout.